 - Parents will be directed by staff to enter our car line.
-Scholars that are dropped off will enter through the gates at the playground parking lot.
-All scholars will be escorted from their cars by a HOPE staff member. - o If a parent would like to walk their scholar to the door, we ask that you park in a parking spot in the middle of the lot so as to not block the traffic pattern.
+Scholars that are dropped off will enter through the side door. - o If a parent would like to walk their scholar to the door, we ask that you park on the street or in the front parking lot and walk your scholar to the side door.